 Paul wrote those words while sitting in prison, and the prior verses only add to the wonder.
 He writes in Philippians 4:11 “…I have learned to be content whatever the circumstances” (NIV).
 Paul was able to find peace even in a dank prison cell.
 How is he able to accomplish this?
 He tells us in verse 4: “Rejoice in the Lord always.
 I will say it again: Rejoice!”
 Even in the midst of his tribulation, he still rejoiced in the Lord and offered praise and thanksgiving.
 Sometimes, it can be difficult to find a heart of worship when we are struggling to get through each day.
 But when we allow ourselves to focus on the goodness of God, our troubles can’t weigh on our hearts as heavily as they once did.
 Spending time at the feet of the Almighty won’t take away the hardships from our lives and it won’t stop bad things from happening.
 But it can allow us to find peace and give us perspective on what truly matters.

-Dealing with pain and tribulation is never easy, and it is also difficult to understand why things happen they way they do.
+Dealing with pain and tribulation is never easy, and it is also difficult to understand why things happen the way they do.
 There is no easy answer, and sometimes the things people say to try and help us through it only serve to frustrate us more.
 But lay those frustrations and troubles down before God and let him go to work.
 And always remember that at Colorado Theological Seminary, you have a personal mentor who cares about you and is dedicated to seeing you through.
-For more information, please contact us today.
+For more information, please contact our online seminary school today.